a-powelson/SpaceExplorer/README.md

 An exploration of OpenGL and C
 Created in 2020 for Intro to Computer Graphics and Animation at Dalhousie.

-This was my first experience using C.
+This was my first experience using C, so all the functions are packed into one file!